deividAlfa/Alfa166Bluetooth/Readme.md

 The tape controller returns to play state in approximately 1.2 seconds after the tape is simulated to reach its end.<br>
 If the user quickly pushes the same button again, the controller returns to play mode before this time has elapsed.<br> This premature return to play state is detected, and an aditional pulse is generated for last button.
 So the tracks can be skipped pretty quick.<br>
-**As the ICS would mute for ~3 seconds, all the songs would lose that time.<br>
-Last version modifies the circuit, now it puts the bluetooth in pause for that time, so the songs start correctly.**

 The tape controller will detect a jam in the tape mechanism if more than 3 tracks are skipped quickly, so, to avoid that, an adittional 1.2 second delay is added after the 3rd fast skip.<br>
 This delay is only needed if the tape doesn't play for at least 2 seconds between a track change.<br>